Gradient

 How to Gradient fill in Adobe Photoshop

 2. With CSS (cascading style sheets), gradient is a style that can be applied to text.
-For example, with the following CSS code in the header of an HTML (hypertext markup language) page, any class with "gradient" would have blue to orange gradient text.
+For example, the following CSS code creates a class called "gradient" with a vertical gradient of blue to orange.

 <style>